Select and type the values to convert quadratic equations between standard and vertex forms.

-In the conic section, the vertex form of a parabola is a point or place where it turns, it is also known as a turning point.
+Vertex form is a specific way to write a quadratic equation.
+It is a point or place where it turns.
 If the quadratic function converts to vertex form, then the vertex is (h, k).

 The vertex of a parabola is a specific point that represents the different values of the quadratic curve.
 The vertex can be either maximum (when parabola going downward) or minimum (when parabola going up).
 Therefore, the vertex form is the intersection of a parabola with its symmetric axis.